Seawater-Based Regenerative Agriculture / Aquaculture Project Unveiled at COP27

 New Nile Ventures is a partnership between Energy Allied International and Regenerative Resources Corporation, and was created specifically for the Wedyan Project to develop 100,000 hectares (250,000 acres) of regenerative seawater farms on the Red Sea Coast, under the auspices of the Egyptian Government.

 In addition to the presentation at the Green Zone, there will be a second presentation on Saturday Nov.
 12 at 3 P.M.
-EET in the Blue Zone at Egypt Pavilion – Hall A.
+EET in the Blue Zone at Egypt Pavilion – Hall A. That presentation will be streamed on the internet.
+Further information can be obtained from the contact below.

 For more information: